Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Boundary theory

 \begin{theorem}[{\cite[Theorem 1.7]{Duc13}}] Let $\G$ be locally compact second countable group, $B$ a strong boundary for $G$ and $p\in\N$.
 For any continuous and non-elementary action of $\G$ on $\calX_\K(p,\infty)$ there exists a measurable $\G$-map $\phi : B \to \partial\calX_\K(p,\infty) $. \end{theorem}

 We will also rely on results obtained in \cite{BDL}.
 Unfortunately, \cite{BDL} was written before the final version of \cite{BFICM} and a slightly different language was used there.
 Group actions on measurable metric fields were used there and here we just described fiberwise isometric actions.
 In the following proposition, we establish the relation between these two notions.
 We refer to \cite[\S3]{BDL} for definitions, notations and a discussion about measurable metric fields.
+Roughly speaking, a measurable metric field over a Lebesgue $\Gamma$-space $\Omega$ is a collection $\mathbf{X}=(X_\omega)_{\omega\in\Omega}$ of metric spaces $(X_\omega,d_\omega)$ where one moves from one such metric space to another one in a measurable fashion.
+It admits a $\Gamma$-action if for all $\omega\in\Omega, g\in\Gamma$, there is an isometry $\sigma(g,\omega)\colon X_\omega\to X_{g\omega}$ that satifies the cocycle relation $\sigma(gg’,\omega)=\sigma(g,g’\omega)\circ\sigma(g’,\omega)$ almost surely.

 \begin{lemma} Let $\Gamma$ be a countable group and let $\mathbf{X}$ be a measurable metric field over a Lebesgue $\Gamma$-space $\Omega$ with a $\Gamma$-action.
 Then there is a $\Gamma$-invariant Borel subset $\Omega_0\subset\Omega$ of full measure, a standard Borel structure on $X=\sqcup_{\omega\in\Omega_0}X_\omega$ and a Borel map $ p \colon X\to\Omega_0$ such that $ p $ admits a $\Gamma$-fiberwise isometric action.
 Moreover, the fiber $ p ^{-1}(\omega)$ is $X_\omega$ with the metric $d_\omega$.